KNyathi/DataParser/README.md

 3) Backend is running in port 8000 and Frontend in 3000.
 You may adjust the ports to fit your preferences.

 ### Datasource is hh.ru and we are using BeautifulSoap for parsing data.

+4) Further instructions are available on each directory for both Frontend and Backend.